apache/druid/docs/api-reference/service-status-api.md

 ### Get node self-discovery status

 #### URL
-<get>`GET`</get> `/status/selfDiscovered`
+`GET` `/status/selfDiscovered`

-Returns status codes to indicate if a node discovered itself within the Druid cluster.
+Retrieves a status code to indicate if a node discovered itself within the Druid cluster.
 This is similar to the `status/selfDiscovered/status` endpoint but relies on HTTP status codes alone.
-This is useful for certain monitoring checks such as AWS load balancer health checks which are unable to examine the response body.
+This is useful for certain monitoring checks such as AWS load balancer health checks that are unable to examine the response body.

-#### Query parameters

-No query parameters.

 #### Responses